fluxcd/flux2/rfcs/0004-insecure-http/README.md

 **Creation Date:** 2022-09-08

 ## Summary

 Flux should have a consistent way of disabling insecure HTTP connections.

 At the controller level, a flag should be present which would disable all outgoing HTTP connections.
 At the object level, a field should be provided which would enable the use of non-TLS endpoints.

-If the use of a non-TLS endpoint is not supported, it should be made clear to users through the use of logs and status conditions.
+If the use of a non-TLS endpoint is not supported, reconciliation will fail and the object will be marked as stalled, signalling that human intervention is required.

 ## Motivation

 Today the use of non-TLS based connections is inconsistent across Flux controllers.

 Controllers that deal only with `http` and `https` schemes have no way to block use of the `http` scheme at controller-level.